Dems look to Michigan primary as testing ground for November - KVIA

 Biden has been emphasizing the Obama administration’s bailout of the auto industry, which provided an economic lifeline for GM and Ford, likely saving thousands of jobs.
 He is also counting on continued strong support among African American voters.

 How Michigan votes will also be clarifying for November.
-Some see Sanders’ sweeping promises to cancel student debt and provide health care for all potentially energizing young voters but not older ones wary of his democratic socialist ideology.
+Some see Sanders’ sweeping promises to cancel student debt and provide health care for all potentially energizing young voters but not older ones wary of .
 Centrist and safe, Biden could do exactly the opposite, though.

 Others worry that both candidates are taking black Democrats for granted.
 All that may add up to neither being able to carry the state against Trump.